EmriN5347/github-tutorial/README.md

 * You finished
     Tip 1-Drag the new tab that appeared to the right side of your IDE- **Look at the image below**
     ![](images.png)
-    Tip 2-Use the pop icon to preview the image not in the ide- **Look at the image below**
+    Tip 2-Use the pop icon to preview the image not in the IDE- **Look at the image below**
     ![](image.png)

 ## Repository Setup